 For starters, they aren’t as easy to see on the road by other drivers, making them far more vulnerable.
 Motorcycles are also less stable than passenger vehicles when braking or swerving during an emergency.
 When motorcyclists crash, there's no giant steel cage or airbags to protect them like with a car, so they are much more likely to be injured or killed in an accident.

 So how do you, as a motorcyclist, stay a little safer on the road?
 Here are four suggestions:

 The need for speed can be deadly.
 It should go without saying, but speeding can lead to fatal accidents in a car or on a motorcycle.

 2. Have a beer some other time

-The IIHS and HDLI say that in 2011, 42 percent of motorcycle drivers killed in single-vehicle crashes had a blood alcohol concentration (BAC) of 0.08% or higher.
+The IIHS says that in 2017, 42% of motorcycle drivers killed in single-vehicle crashes had a blood alcohol concentration (BAC) of 0.08% or higher.

 3. Go for the anti-lock brake system (ABS)

 A standard in passenger vehicles, advanced brake systems like antilock brakes and combined braking systems, can shorten stopping distance and improve motorcycle stability when you have to brake hard.
-In fact, the IIHS and HLDI research concludes that the rate of fatal crashes per 10,000 registered vehicles is over 35% lower for motorcycles with antilock brakes than for those same motorcycle models without ABS.
-Researchers even stated that regardless of crash severity, the frequency with which collision claims were filed was almost 25 percent lower for models with ABS.
+In fact, IIHS research concludes that the rate of fatal crashes is 31% lower for motorcycles with antilock brakes than for those same motorcycle models without ABS.

 4. Opt for traction control